Teaser Figure

 Prophet (ours)

-Task 4: Take lid
+Task 4: Take the lid

 Real video